ayushverma2909/Personal-Notes/readme.md

 <img src="./public/assets/homepage.png" />
 <img src="./public/assets/signup.png" />

+After signing in go to login and enter your email and password and click on login button and enjoy writing your notes.

 <img src="./public/assets/mainpage.png" />

 ---

 Watch, create, and keep your own personal notes — enjoy using myNote at: